Revisiting Precious Memories

 My tapes are old.
 Can you get good quality footage?

 Most VHS tapes are now degrading which is why it's important to get them digitized sooner rather than later.
-They typically degrade by 10-20% after 10-25 years and this does impact the quality.
-Some other factors that impact quality are where and how the tapes were stored.
+They typically degrade by 10-20% after 10-25 years.
+The quality of the original media is also largely impacted by its storage conditions.

 Can you improve the quality of my home movies?

 I use high-quality equipment and careful post-processing techniques to bring the best out of your home movies.
-This helps reduce unwanted noise, sharpen details, and improve colour.
-However, the quality is still dependent on the condition of the original recordings, so results will vary.
+Depending on the service, this may include reducing unwanted noise, sharpening details, improving colour, and more.
+The quality is still dependent on the condition of the original recordings so results will vary.